loranger32/contacts_app/README.md

 - contacts can be linked to categories ;
 - a category's members can be shown separately ;

-Because the 170 course is all about back-end and Sinatra, there is little attention paid to style.
+Because the 170 course is all about back-end and Sinatra, there is very little attention paid to style.